Cook potatoes in a large deep pot with chicken stock for 10-15 minutes or until fork tender.

 Add 2 cups cheese to thickened sauce.
 Mix until melted.
 Remove from heat.
 The sauce will be thick.

-Once potatoes are cooked.
-Use a potato masher to smash to your desired consistency leaving some chunks.
+Once potatoes are cooked, don't drain.
+Use a potato masher to smash in the chicken stock, to your desired consistency, leaving some chunks.
 Pour cheese sauce into the pot with the smashed potatoes.
 Mix well.

 Simmer on medium-low uncovered for 10 minutes to reduce and thicken.
 You may adjust thickness further by using a slurry of cold water and flour or cornstarch to your personal taste.
 You may also think using additional stock to suit your taste.